harveyt/Wacapella/README.md

 * [ModuleManager][url:ModuleManager]
 * [CNAR][url:CNAR]
     * **NOTE**: This mod is only compatible up to 1.8.1, but it works fine in 1.12.x.
-Install the latest version (1.0.2) by explicitly picking that version in CKAN, or less  allow mods from older versions of KSP by using "Settings -> Compatible game versions".
+Install the latest version (1.0.2) by explicitly picking that version in CKAN, or the less recommended option is to allow all mods from versions of KSP from 1.8 onwards by using "Settings -> Compatible game versions".
+This is less safe because some older mods may not work and you may accidentally try to install these.
 * [Taerobee][url:Taerobee]

 Recommended Dependencies: